6 Signs of Sensitive Skin

 - **Dryness:** Sensitive skin tends to be on the drier side.
 It lacks the natural protective barrier that helps retain moisture, making it more susceptible to dehydration and flakiness.

-- **Breakouts:** Contrary to the belief that sensitive skin is always dry, some individuals with sensitive skin may also experience breakouts, especially if they use products that clog pores or contain ingredients their skin is sensitive to.
+- **Breakouts:** Contrary to the belief that sensitive skin is always dry, some individuals with sensitive skin may have oily skin and experience breakouts, especially if they use products that clog pores or contain ingredients that skin is sensitive to.

 - **Flushing:** Sensitive skin often flushes easily, meaning it becomes excessively red due to emotional triggers, spicy foods, or sudden temperature changes.